otrv4/otrv4/otrv4.md

 ```
 Bob                            Prekey Server                           Alice
 ----------------------------------------------------------------------
-Publish a Prekey Ensemble:
+Publish a User Profile, a
-a User Profile, a Prekey Profile
+Prekey Profile and a set of
-and a set of prekey messages         ----->
+prekey messages                ----->
 								....
                                      <----- Request Prekey ensembles from Bob
                                      Prekeys ensembles from Bob ------------->